Halberd CEO Letter: 2021 Year-End & 2022 Outlook

-Jackson Center, Pennsylvania--(Newsfile Corp. - January 25, 2022) - Greetings From The CEO And Staff At HALBERD CORPORATION (OTC Pink: HALB)!
+JACKSON CENTER, PA / ACCESSWIRE / January 25, 2022 / Greetings From The CEO And Staff At HALBERD CORPORATION!
+HALB

 2021 OVERVIEW AND ACHIEVEMENTS